 Notes

-- Use a sharp pairing knife to cut a pocket in the chicken.
+- Use a sharp paring knife to cut a pocket in the chicken.
 Be sure not to cut all the way through.

 - Don’t be shy with the cheese, but also don’t overstuff the cheese into the chicken breast pocket.